 That time I broke Wikipedia, but only for vandalsBy Kunal Mehta

-In March 2013, I was a bored college student who was spending most of his time editing Wikipedia.
+In late 2012, I was a bored college student who was spending most of his time editing Wikipedia.
 I reverted a lot of vandalism, and eventually began developing anti-vandalism IRC bots to allow patrollers like myself to respond to vandalism even faster than before.

 I had filed a bug request asking for the events from our anti-abuse "edit filter" to be broadcast to the realtime IRC recent changes feed (at the time the only way to get a continuous, live feed of edits.
 A few months later no one had implemented it and I was annoyed.